junchinguyen/junchinguyen/README.md

 # 💫 About Me:
-🌸 Hi, I'm Snauz!
-A tech dilettante dabbling in ai/ml. 🌼✨
+Hi, I'm junchi, someone who's curious about how ai/ml works, and why it matters

 # 💻 Tech Stack: